 MX SeriesTM

-Overhead Lighting for Crosswalks
+Crosswalk Lighting for RRFBs

 The number of pedestrian fatalities in North America has risen sharply in the past few years.
 According to the Governors Highway Safety Association (GHSA), 6,590 pedestrians in the United States were killed in traffic incidents in 2019, the highest number in more than 30 years.